 Discussion Board questions will appear on Tuesdays with each weeks' assignment.
-Students' are required to post their initial discussion no later than 11:59PM each Thursday.
-Their response on another students thread should be posted no later than 11:59PM each Monday.
+Students' are required to post their initial discussion no later than 11:59PM each Wednesday of the Discussion Board is due.
+The response on another student's thread must be posted no later than 11:59PM each Monday the Discussion Board is due.
 Late posts will receive a grade of zero.